medusajs/medusa/.changeset/five-pets-move.md

 "@medusajs/medusa": patch
 ---

-Only include payload on POST requests
+Only include payload on POST and DELETE requests